Alexmhack/postgresql_local/README.md

 We can also apply the MIN function to get the minimum of any value for example we can get the flight details which has the minimum duration.

+We can also specify the values from which we want our select query to search from,

+SELECT * FROM flights WHERE origin IN ('Indore', 'New York');